 “I am a person acted upon, not a person who acts.“

-Their books’ titles were quite deceptive: The Autobiography Of Alice B. Toklas was actually written by Stein and had next to nothing to do with Toklas, and The Alice B. Toklas Cookbook, although it contains some recipes, was more a memoir of a life with friends like ex-patriots Janet Flanner, Pablo Picasso, Ernest Hemingway, Thornton Wilder, and Virgil Thomson, than a cookbook.
+Their books’ titles are quite deceptive: The Autobiography Of Alice B. Toklas was actually written by Stein and had next to nothing to do with Toklas, and The Alice B. Toklas Cookbook, although it contains some recipes, was more a memoir of a life with excellent friends such as ex-patriots Janet Flanner, Pablo Picasso, Ernest Hemingway, Thornton Wilder, and Virgil Thomson, than a cookbook.

 Toklas and Stein were inseparable companions, faces in the mirror to each other.
 They were hosts of probably the most renowned cultural salon of all time.
 Their Paris flat was the gathering place for a dazzling array of the famous, the ambitious, the wealthy, and the curious: Hemingway, T.S.
 Eliot, F. Scott Fitzgerald, Picasso, Henri Matisse, Georges Braque, Stephen Rutledge, Charles Chaplin, Paul Robeson, and Ford Maddox Ford, to name just a few.